Privacy Policy - Family Horizons Course

 What information we collect and why we need it

-We only collect the minimum information necessary to provide you with the Family Horizons course:
+We only collect the minimum information necessary to provide you with the Family Horizons course, on behalf of your Local Authority:

 Registration Information